mediamonks/git-housekeeper/README.md

 confirmation) batch delete all those branches.

 #### Interactive mode
-If you would rather not use Google Sheets and clean up all the branches by yourself, you can run review in interactive mode.
-Select
-"ask me which branches I would like to keep" from the menu to start.
+If you would rather not use Google Sheets and review the remote branches by yourself, you can run in interactive mode.
+Select "ask me which branches I would like to keep" from the menu.

 ### Review tracking branches gone on remote
 Sometimes a local branch is tracking a branch on remote, but the remote branch is already gone.
 This can often happen when the branch